 Your Undergraduate Institution

 Grad schools accept students from many and sundry undergraduate institutions every year.
-While the pedigree of your undergrad will come into plan a little, it is not the end-all-be-all of your transcript or your academic story.
+While the pedigree of your undergrad will come into play a little, it is not the end-all-be-all of your transcript or your academic story.
 Where you come from doesn’t matter as much as how you did when you were there.
 Instead of worrying about the relative “prestige” of your institution, worry about doing well in your classes while you’re there.

 Knowing what all the different aspects of your application say about you can be incredibly beneficial.
 It is only by learning to listen to your application that you will be able to put together the most effective admissions package, and increase your overall chances of acceptance.
 Take the time to hear what your transcript (and all the other parts of your application) are saying, so that you can better harness their words to your advantage.